thorstenb/odpdown/README.md

 	optional arguments:
 	  -h, --help            show this help message and exit -p PAGE, --page PAGE  Append markdown after given page.
 Negative numbers count from the end of the slide stack.
 [Defaults to -1]
+	  -n, --no-autofit      Use to disable auto-shrinking font in text boxes, to fit available space.
+	  -a AUTOFIT, --autofit AUTOFIT
+	                        Set to "False" to disable auto-shrinking font in text boxes, to fit available space.
+[Defaults to True] -s HIGHLIGHT_STYLE, --highlight-style HIGHLIGHT_STYLE
+	                        Set pygments color style for syntax-highlighting of code snippets.
+Available styles in stock pygments are:
+	                        "default", "emacs", "friendly", and "colorful".
+	                        [Defaults to colorful]
 	  --break-master [BREAK_MASTER]
 	                        Use this master page for the 1st level headlines.
 List available ones if called with empty or unknown name --content-master [CONTENT_MASTER]
 	                        Use this master page for the 2nd level headlines and content.
 List available ones if called with empty or unknown name

 ## Example